mintchaos/typogrify/README.rst

 * Django is no longer a requirement.
 The typogrify filters can be used in any environment by importing them from typogrify.filters
+* Experimental jinja2 support added in typogrify.templatetags.jinja_filters –
+  untested and defintely needs some eyes on it.
+Might trigger a point release soon to update.

 Requirements